- Summary

 - Abbott Laboratories

-- Sysmex Corporation: Holds approximately 25% of the global hematology diagnostics market share, driven by its innovative technologies and global distribution network.
+- Sysmex Corporation: Holds approximately 22% of the global hematology diagnostics market share.

 Recent Developments